 These examples, taken from the relatively narrow area of milk products, are just one set of many examples in all areas of life of how we are constantly told that we must do something because “experts” say to do it.
 But as Milk shows, “experts” have a miserable track record in their attempts to direct the lives of Americans, whenever they go beyond common sense (e.g., don’t drink clearly contaminated milk) and presume to tell us what we must do, usually despite basing their Moses-from-the-mountaintop recommendations on contradictory, minimal or zero evidence.
 As a result, millions of people have died or suffered—solely because of what “experts” told us, frequently with the cooperation of officious ministers of the state, who adopt these recommendations and penalize or criminalize failure to comply.
 But why does all this happen, over and over again?
 Why don’t the “experts” learn to advocate public policy with humility and caution?

 Examples beyond milk are legion.
 Sticking with food examples, the “experts” told us all that a low-fat diet was the way to go, for good health and long life.
 Now that’s considered false, and the obesity epidemic largely due to the carbohydrates we were urged to eat while avoiding fat.
 And last week the “experts” performed a 180-degree about-face on the topic of feeding peanuts to infants.
-I’ve had five children in the past nine years, and we were cautioned with the direst of warnings to never, ever feed them peanuts until the age of three.
+I’ve had multiple children in the past nine years, and we were cautioned with the direst of warnings to never, ever feed them peanuts until the age of three.
 It was presented as the Gospel truth that we must do this, or we would be terrible parents endangering the lives of our children.
 During the twenty years of this recommendation, peanut allergies increased by 500%, and peanut allergies are now the leading cause of food-related anaphylaxis and death in the United States.
 Now—we are told to immediately do the opposite, and feed small infants peanuts, in order to avoid the very thing created by the thing we were told to do earlier.

 Why, you may ask, do “experts” continually issue edicts that direct Americans what they must do, or face penalties, and why do they never show any shame, much less face any consequences, when they are proven wrong?
 It seems to me that to answer that question we have to ask why people, in any walk of life, whether “experts” or not, advocate any particular public policy.
 (By “public policy” I mean a course of action that is either strongly recommended, in that failure to follow it is said to be certain to have material deleterious consequences to a specific individual or to some larger segment of society, or a policy that is enforced by state coercion.)
 Five possible non-exclusive reasons occur to me.
 I think that every person advocating a public policy is driven by one or more of these reasons, and by nothing else (unless they are insane or using a Magic 8-Ball to choose advocacy positions).
 Experts are merely people who supposedly have more knowledge; they are subject to the same analysis of their reasons.
 Those reasons are, in no particular rank: